benjholla/CompletelyDigitalClips/README.md

 ## Setup Application Servers

-For each server perform the following:
+For each application server perform the following:

 Run `sudo apt-get update`